 There are, however, a few things I’d love to see addressed.

-All in all, this is a great, lightweight option for a stroller that will grow with kids from infancy through todderhood.
-I would spring for the extra seat, and definitely get your hands on that lube… unless of course you find the sound of a ten thousand-finch bird fight enjoyable in any way.
+All in all, this is a great, lightweight option for a stroller that will grow with kids from infancy through toddlerhood.
+I would spring for the extra seat, and definitely get your hands on that lube… unless, of course, you find the sound of a ten thousand-finch bird fight enjoyable in any way.

 - Versatile with many different arrangements for maximum child happiness